Nivalyx/osu-wiki/wiki/Guides/Common_modding_mistakes/id.md

 **Keep things as short as possible while still giving the necessary information.** Too much unnecessary filler or using uncommon buzz words leads to confusion, and the mapper is more likely to misunderstand the suggestion.

-**Tuliskan segala sesuatunya sesingkat mungkin
+**Tuliskan segala sesuatunya sesingkat mungkin selagi tetap mengandung informasi yang penting**.

 ---